RevathyDevarajan/RevathyDevarajan/README.md

-## Hi there ,I'm Revathy Karayil Devarajan 👋
+## Hi there, I'm Revathy Karayil Devarajan 👋

 **Data Engineer · SQL Server DBA · Database Engineer · 5+ years with data & databases**

-I enjoy working with data at every layer — from designing and managing databases to building pipelines that move and transform data reliably.
+I enjoy working with data at every layer from designing and managing databases to building pipelines that move and transform data reliably.
 I have a strong background in SQL Server and on-prem data warehousing, and I'm currently working with Microsoft Fabric and Azure to build cloud-native data solutions.

 ---